paldhous/ucb/2017/dataviz/md_raw/class2.md

 ### Composition: parts of the whole

-This is where the much-maligned pie chart does have a role, although it is not the only option.
+Pie charts are often maligned, but have a legitimate role in visualizing parts of a whole -- although they are not the only option.
 Which of these two representations of an August 2014 poll of public opinion on President Barack Obama's job performance makes the differences between his approval ratings for difference policy areas easiest to read, the pie charts or the stacked column charts below?

 These graphics involve both comparison and composition -- a common situation in data journalism.